 Who Is Jimmy Kimmel?

-Jimmy Kimmel was born in Brooklyn, New York, on November 13, 1967.
-In 1997, Kimmel made the leap from radio to television, as host of the game show Win Ben Stein's Money.
+In 1997, Jimmy Kimmel made the leap from radio to television, as host of the game show Win Ben Stein's Money.
 Two years later, he established a production company called Jackhole Industries.
 Once he had several hit shows under his belt, ABC showed an interest in him as a potential late night host.
 Jimmy Kimmel Live! hit the air in 2003 and, to date, is ABC's longest-running late night talk show in its history.

 Television personality and comedian Jimmy Kimmel was born James Christian Kimmel in Brooklyn, New York, on November 13, 1967.
 When he was just nine years old, Kimmel moved with parents Jim and Joan, and siblings Jonathan and Jill, to Las Vegas.
 The eldest of three, young Kimmel proved to be a meticulous artist and an excellent student, earning straight A's throughout high school.
 It was during his teenage years that Kimmel discovered his idol: David Letterman.

 Kimmel's first real foray into performance was as a college radio disc jockey.
 After testing the airwaves at UNLV and Arizona State University, Kimmel began his professional radio career at age 21.
 Bouncing from market to market in cities like Seattle, Phoenix and Tucson, Kimmel eventually found a home at Los Angeles' famed KROQ, working as "Jimmy the Sports Guy" on The Kevin and Bean Show.